RivaD2/personal/interviewChallenges/Udemy-js-dom-test-prep/js-dom-notes.md

 - Keydown listener: fired when key is pressed down
 - Keyup listener: Fired when key is released
 - Key press tracking
-- These can be added to inputs and then we can do stuff once key is pressed etc or use different key codes (key codes tell me which key was pressed)
+- These can be added to inputs and then we can do stuff once key is pressed
 - By taking in event key value, I can track any key that is pressed at any time
 - `e.prevent.default` prevents default action on elements that already have some sort of action associated with it